comharris/readme/docs/calendar.md

 ### General guidelines:

 - Meetings should be scheduled for 25 minutes on weekdays
-- Meetings with partners or managing directors of VC firms should be scheduled for 60 minutes on weekdays
+- Meetings with partners or managing directors of VC firms should be scheduled for 45 minutes on weekdays
-- 1:1 meetings with leads should be scheduled for 30 minutes on weekdays and are held weekly
+- 1:1 meetings with department heads should be scheduled for 25 minutes on weekdays and are held bi-weekly or weekly
+- New department heads should have 1-1s on Mondays and Fridays for 45 minutes for the first 8 weeks

 - The following guidelines on schedule are for San Francisco timezone:
-  - 7am-9am SF time reserved for meetings with attendees outside North America
+  - 7:00am-8:30am SF time reserved for meetings with attendees outside North America
+  - 8:30am-9:00am SF time reserved for Daily Checkin meeting
-  - 9am-1pm SF time is for conventional and standing meetings
+  - 9:00am-1:00pm SF time is for conventional and standing meetings
-  - 1pm-1:30pm SF time reserved for lunch, but can book over if needed
+  - 1:00pm-1:30pm SF time for lunch, okay to rescheduled but avoid skipping (which can lead to unhealthy snacking)
-  - 2pm-3:30pm SF time reserved for overflow meetings
+  - 2:00pm-3:30pm SF time for overflow meetings
-  - 3:30pm-5pm SF time reserved for overflow overflow meetings
+  - 3:30pm-5:00pm SF time for overflow overflow meetings

 Time when not in meetings is for messaging, email, and individual work.

+### Advisers

-Note: CEO meets regularly with advisers.
-Bios and contact information can be found at https://airtable.com/shresRqSDFcqCN6lz
+CEO meets regularly with advisers (See bios and contacts in [access-controlled database](https://airtable.com/shresRqSDFcqCN6lz))

 ### Scheduling